sfraser-dev/go-bootcamp-again-singlemodule/README.md

 Explanation:

 - go.mod: This file defines the module name (myproject) and tracks the project's dependencies.
-- pkg: This directory contains internal packages that can be reused within your project.
+- pkg: This directory contains internal packages that can be reused in the project.
   - greetings: Provides a function for creating greeting messages.
   - utils: Contains utility functions (in this example, a function to check if a number is even).
 - cmd: This directory typically holds packages that define command-line tools.
   - myapp: A separate executable tool that uses the greetings package.
-- main.go: This is the main entry point for your primary application.
+- main.go: Main entry point for the primary application.
 It uses the greetings and utils packages.

 Key Points:

-- Single Module: The entire project is managed as a single Go module with one go.mod file in the root directory.
+- Single Module: Entire project is managed as a single Go module with one go.mod file in root directory.
 - Internal Packages: The pkg directory holds reusable packages that are imported using the module path (myproject/pkg/greetings, myproject/pkg/utils).
-- Multiple Executables: You can have multiple executables within your project, each defined in a separate package main directory (like cmd/myapp in this example).
+- Multiple Executables: We can have multiple executables within the project, each defined in a separate package main directory (like cmd/myapp in this example).

-This structure is flexible and can be easily scaled to accommodate larger projects.
+This is a flexible structure that can be scaled to accommodate larger projects.